 1. Will RHI save you money?

-Spending time researching renewable heating systems and equipment now will help avoid costly mistakes or payment problems later.
+Spend time researching renewable heating systems and equipment now, to help avoid costly mistakes or payment problems later.

 2. Do you have a valid EPC?